napframework/nap/readme.md

 ## Package for Desktop OS

-To package NAP run: `package.bat` (Windows) or `package.sh` (MacOS / Linux).
+To package NAP run: `package.bat` (Windows) or `package.sh` (macOS / Linux).
 You can prefix the environment variable for the location of your Qt Framework library if necessary, e.g.
 ```
 QT_DIR=/home/myusername/Qt/5.11.3/gcc_64 ./package.sh
 ```